Marinolino/sopra-fs20-group11-justone-server/README.md

 ## Roadmap

-- Our parser currently only checks for homophones, a possible improvement could be to search for more categories, e.g. better word stem, or to use additional API's to get more words.
+- Our parser currently checks for homophones, plurals, and if a clue is contained in the chosenWord or vice versa.
+A possible improvement could be to search for more categories, e.g. word stem, or to use additional API's to get more words.

 ## Authors and Acknowledgement